 I have photos…you have photos…we all have photos!

 So.
 Many.
 Photos.
-By several experts opinions we are reaching the point of 1 trillion photos taken annually worldwide.
+By several experts opinions, we are reaching the point of 1 trillion photos taken annually worldwide.
 ONE TRILLION!!
-And that number only includes new photos taken, not the boxes and boxes of physical photos that we have inherited from beloved family members.
+And that number only includes new photos were taken, not the boxes and boxes of physical photos that we have inherited from beloved family members.
 To say that we have a photo storage problem is an understatement.
 We are drowning in photographs.
 What to do with all those treasured family photos?

 I know that sounds overwhelming.
 I know your busy doing your best for your family.
 I know that “getting organized” is one of the top New Year’s resolutions every year.
 I know that you love your family memories and have real concerns about how to store and save and share these precious mementos.